statycc/pymwp/guide/0_index.md

 Each list may be empty and $poly_1$ and $poly_2$ may not be present.
 The bound represents dependency of a variable on program's other input variables.

-A bound expression assumes no pair of variables is characterized by $\infty$-flow.
+A bound expression can be formed if no pair of variables is characterized by $\infty$-flow.
 One way to think about $\infty$ is derivation failure.
 Alternatively, obtaining an $\infty$-free derivation implies existence of a polynomial growth bound, i.e., the program has the property of interest, or that the program is derivable.

-This description is simplified and excludes technical details.
+This description is simplified and excludes many technical details.
-Internally the analysis evaluates potentially exponential number of derivation paths, and may assign multiple bounds (exponential in number of assignments) to one program.
+However, it is relevant to be aware that internally the analysis evaluates potentially exponential number of derivation paths.
+This means it may assign exponential number of bounds to one program.

 A program is derivable when a derivation exists that contains no infinite coefficients.
-The soundness theorem of the calculus guarantees that if such choice exists, the program variables' value growth is polynomially bounded in inputs.
+The soundness theorem of the mwp-calculus guarantees that if such choice exists, the program variables' value growth is polynomially bounded in inputs.

 Program fails the analysis if every derivation contains infinite coefficients.
 Then it is not possible to establish polynomial growth bound.
-For these programs, pymwp reports $\infty$-result.
+For these programs, pymwp reports an $\infty$-result.